 Your healthcare practitioner may prescribe one or more of the following tests to diagnose thyroid cancer if you have an enlarged thyroid nodule or other symptoms:

 - Physical Exam and Health History

 How Thyroid Cancer is Treated?

-The majority of thyroid tumours are curable, particularly if they have not spread to other regions of the body.
-If cancer cannot be cured, the goal of treatment may be to eliminate or destroy as much of cancer as possible while preventing it from developing, spreading, or returning.
+The majority of thyroid tumors are curable, particularly if they have not spread to other regions of the body.
+If cancer cannot be cured, the goal of treatment may be to eliminate or destroy as much of the cancer as possible while preventing it from developing, spreading, or returning.
 Palliation (relief) of symptoms such as pain or breathing and swallowing difficulties is sometimes the goal of treatment.